wunderdogsw/proem/README.md

   }
 ```

 Add a row for the package in TS project composite configurations.
-References order is also the build order,
+You might also need to add
-so packages that are dependencies for other packages needs to first in the array.
+references to the packages own tsconfig files, if the package depends on other proem packages.

 `./tsconfig.json`: